opengeospatial/omsf-profile/README.md

 OM\_PointCoverageObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_PointCoverageObservation | not implemented
 OM\_TemporalObservation | http://www.opengis.net/def/observationType/OGC-OM/2.0/OM_TemporalObservation | not implemented

+Observations with complicated results, such as coverages, are in most cases out-of-scope of the OMSF context.
 The implementation model is intentionally more limited than the one used for the Observations and Measurements - XML Implementation ([OGC Document 10-025r1](http://portal.opengeospatial.org/files/?artifact_id=41510)) and OGC Observations and Measurements – JSON implementation ([OGC Document 15-100r1](https://portal.opengeospatial.org/files/64910)) which are able to express the full O&M abstract model.
 However, expressing any type of O&M Observation is possible by using the ```omsf:GenericObservation``` feature type with a remote reference to the Observation result.

-This simplified implementation models for the sampling feature and the ultimate feature of interest is realised by embedding their essential properties into the Observation class itself.
+The simplified implementation models for the sampling feature and the ultimate feature of interest is realised by embedding their essential properties into the Observation class itself.
 The sampling feature is encoded by one mandatory property ```geometry``` and an optional property  ```samplingFeature```.
 In a similar fashion the ultimate feature of interest (the model of the observed real-world object)